U.N. urges action in Syria, Russia and China object

 Loshchinin called on all sides in Syria to halt violence.
 "We hear that the conflict in Syria continues to be fueled by outside forces, armed and terrorist groups being organized and supplied with weapons and money from abroad."

-Russia, a longstanding arms supplier to Assad, has now delivered anti-ship cruise missiles to Syria, the Interfax news agency cited an unnamed military source as saying on Thursday.
+Russia has delivered anti-ship cruise missiles to Syria, the Interfax news agency cited an unnamed military source as saying on Thursday, days after a U.N. commission of inquiry called for an arms embargo on Damascus.

-This was shortly after a U.N. commission of inquiry called for an arms embargo against Damascus.
+China's envoy He Yafei said that although China was deeply concerned, views on how to resolve the situation differed widely.

 "CRIMES AGAINST HUMANITY"